-Since 1996, anyone working in a pharmacy who supplies medicine as part of their role must undertake an accredited medicines counter assistant course.
+Anyone working in a pharmacy who supplies medicine as part of their role must undertake an accredited medicines counter assistant course.

-A medicines counter assistant is involved in the sale of over-the-counter medicine and works under the supervision of a pharmacist.
+A medicines counter assistant (MCA) is involved in the sale of over-the-counter medicine and works under the supervision of a pharmacist.
 A medicines counter assistant is trained to offer advice on common ailments and must know when to refer a customer to a pharmacist.